Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 OnError(End@)

-PauseKey(Any!) // Wait for any key to be pressed
+// Wait for any key to be pressed:

-// Depending on which key is pressed, carry out the
+// Depending on which key is pressed (and thus stored in ?PauseKey),

 Switch(?PauseKey)

-// However, if the macro is played "as is," the keys would
+// Hence, if the macro is played "as is," any of the keys pressed

-// Note that since there is a Default command at the end of
+// Note also that since there is a Default: command at the end of

-// not assigned to a CaseOf statement will cause the macro to end.
+// assigned to a CaseOf statement will cause the macro to end.

 // ... etc.